Leuven - Modern town with a rich tradition

 - Students can choose from courses offered in the MEPP-programme (compulsory courses and preferential electives).

-- All practical information for incoming and outgoing students can be seen here.
+- All practical information for incoming and outgoing students can be found here.

 Faculty of Social Sciences